goltz20707/goltz20707.github.io/_posts/2016-01-12-wow-how-long.md

 been nearly three months!

 Hopefully --- and I know I've said this before --- I'll be posting here more regularly.
-Lately my blog-of-last-resotr, Facebook, has been really pissing me off:
+Lately my blog-of-last-resort, Facebook, has been really pissing me off:

-1. The continue to change the user interface without notice, and (as far as I can tell) without any overarching plan.
+1. They continue to change the user interface without notice, and (as far as I can tell) without any overarching plan.
 If I'm used to reading people's posts in reverse chronological order, why does Facebook insist on changing that to "top stories"?
 How does Facebook